Skip to content

 Commercial Support

-Currently, distributed object storage products worldwide are mainly divided into two schools:
+Currently, distributed object storage products worldwide are mainly divided into two architectural approaches:

 Architecture CharacteristicsDedicated metadata server or center for unified metadata managementMetadata distributed across storage nodes, no dedicated metadata server